oxarbitrage/worker-proposals/elasticsearch-plugin.md

 There are 2 main problems this plugin tries to solve

 - The amount of RAM needed to run a full node.
-Current options for this are basically store account history: yes/no, store some of the account history, track history for specific accounts only.
-Plugin allows to have a full node without the amount of RAM required in current implementation.
+Current options for this are basically store account history: yes/no, store some of the account history, track history for specific accounts, etc. Plugin allows to have all the account history data without the amount of RAM required in current implementation.
-- The number of requests in regards to new api calls to search account history.
-Elasticsearch plugin will allow users to search anything quering directly into the database without the need of developing API calls for every case.
+- The number of github issues in regards to new api calls to lookup account history in different ways.
+Elasticsearch plugin will allow users to search account history quering directly into the database without the need of developing API calls for every case.

-More details on how we overcame this 2 points will be explained throw this doc.

-Additionally we are after a secure way to store non error full account data.
-The huge amount of operations data involved in bitshares blockchain and the way it is serialized makes this a new challenge.
+Additionally we are after a secure way to store error free full account data.
+The huge amount of operations data involved in bitshares blockchain and the way it is serialized makes this a big challenge.

 ## The database selection